Local Attractions Around Lexington

 - Culture and Community — Holidays celebrations, wineries & breweries, Lenfest Center and Limekiln theatre, university connections

-- Natural Beauty & Adventure — Blue Ridge Parkway and Natural Bridge
+- Natural Beauty & Adventure — Blue Ridge Parkway.
+Natural Bridge State Park.
+Lake Robertson.
+Lexington Golf and Country Club.

 - History — Millers House, Marshall Museum, Lee Chapel